neilg63/string-patterns/README.md

   }
 }

-/// The regular expression is compiled only one.
-If the regex fails item is returned impl<'a> PatternFilter<'a, Message> for [Message] {
+/// The regular expression is compiled only once.
+If the regex fails, all items are returned impl<'a> PatternFilter<'a, Message> for [Message] {
   fn pattern_filter(&'a self, pattern: &str, case_insensitive: bool) -> Vec<Message> {
     if let Ok(re) = build_regex(pattern, case_insensitive) {